opengisci/dsad/_posts/2025-01-07-git-markdown.md

 - Git
 - Repository URL: paste the web address of your `wt25_` repository
 - Project directory name: use the default
-- Create project as a subdirectory of: **browse** to your local `documents` folder. *Do not* store the project inside of any other project/repository or inside of any syncing folder (e.g. OneDrive, Google Drive, Icloud)
+- Create project as a subdirectory of: **browse** to your local `documents` folder. *Do not* store the project inside of any other project/repository or inside of any cloud-syncing folder (e.g. OneDrive, Google Drive, Icloud)
 - Sign into GitHub when prompted using your browser

 ## Practice Using the Repository